 Restricted share awards, which have been granted in units, and time-based cash awards generally vest and are expensed over one-, three- or four- year periods.
-As of December 31, 2018, a total of 4.0 million restricted shares have been granted under the 2007, 2016 and 2018 Plans.
+As of December 31, 2019, a total of 4.2 million restricted shares have been granted under each of the plans.
 All shares were valued at their fair market value, which is the closing price of the Company's stock on the date of grant.
-Unrecognized stock compensation cost as of December 31, 2018 is \$18.2 million and will be recognized over the remaining weighted average life of 1.8 years.
+Unrecognized stock compensation cost as of December 31, 2019 is \$12.9 million and will be recognized over the remaining weighted average life of 1.5 years.

-In 2018, we granted time-based cash awards to employees and recognized compensation expense totaling \$2.1 million.
-For the time-based cash awards, we had accruals of \$2.1 million as of December 31, 2018 in Accrued liabilities.
+In 2019 and 2018, we granted time-based cash awards to employees and recognized compensation expense totaling \$6.2 million in 2019 and \$2.1 million in 2018.
+For the time-based cash awards, we had accruals of \$4.1 million as of December 31, 2019 and \$2.1 million as of December 31, 2018 in Accrued liabilities.

-A summary of our restricted shares as of December 31, 2018 and changes during the year then ended are presented below:
+A summary of our restricted shares as of December 31, 2019 and changes during the year then ended are presented below: